velovix/paunch/README.md

 Notes
 -----
-As of right now, Paunch requires that your graphics card supports OpenGL 3.2 or higher.
-This is a limitation I hope to get rid of as soon as possible.
+Your graphics card must support at least OpenGL 2.1 or you will get an error complaining that OpenGL could not be initialized.

 Features
 --------